-Eighty-six years ago today, at 11:42 in the morning on 29 May 1940, a young Vought-Sikorsky test pilot named Lyman Bullard Jr. pushed the throttle of an experimental fighter prototype called the XF4U-1, rolled down the runway at Bridgeport Municipal Airport in Connecticut, and entered aviation history.
+Eighty-six years ago today, on the morning of 29 May 1940, Vought-Sikorsky senior test pilot Lyman Bullard Jr. pushed the throttle of an experimental fighter prototype called the XF4U-1, rolled down the runway at Bridgeport Municipal Airport in Connecticut, and entered aviation history.
 The Corsair was airborne.

 It would go on to become one of the most successful, most recognisable, and most beloved fighters of the entire Second World War.